CSC490-Capstone-Design-Course/machine-vision/README.md

 _Validation Error_:

-Below is a greaph displaying the training and validation loss from different batch sizes:
+Below is a graph displaying the training and validation loss from different batch sizes:

+1. Blue and Orange corresponds to training and validation loss of 128 batch size respectively (there is a cutoff due to crash during training, unable to retrieve graph information before checkpoint)
+2. Green and Red corresponds to training and validation loss of 64 batch size respectively

+(Training dataset has higher loss due to Dropout layers, not the case for Validation dataset)

  ![image](https://github.com/CSC490-Capstone-Design-Course/machine-vision/assets/47696403/9408cea9-1df0-4fee-ab6a-87cf783d8617)